 What to choose for almost black oak

-Add a bit contrast to the almost black oak floor with choosing a nice, light-colored worktops (unless you choose another feature in the kitchen, for example cabinet doors, to be the pop of lightness).
+Add a bit of contrast to the almost black oak floor by choosing a nice, light-coloured worktop (unless you choose another feature in the kitchen, for example, cabinet doors, to be the pop of lightness).
 Dark, almost black tones are going to visually make the room appear smaller.
-On top of that, such a dark and deep shades could be too dramatic sometimes, so in order to make sure the final look won’t be too overwhelming, add a bit of contrast.
+On top of that, such dark and deep shades could be too dramatic sometimes, so in order to make sure the final look won’t be too overwhelming, add a bit of contrast.

 Have you ever wondered why is all the buzz about wood flooring and if this is marketing only or something more?
 Let’s find out in this article.

 Do you consider an underfloor heating system installation project?
 Here is all you need to know about this cost-effective heating solution.

 Are you considering having a wooden floor installed in your hallway?
 Here are a few things you want to consider beforehand.

 Wood flooring has always been an all-time favourite because of the many benefits and advantages it brings to your home.
 Let’s talk about wood’s intangible assets.

 You can spot them everywhere, wood floors are the “cover girl” of every interior design magazine and house makeover show.
 Do you want to know why?